NBISweden/Knox-ePouta/README.md

 * The Thinlinc packages are available in `$TL_HOME`

 ## Execution
-You can run `micromosler init --all` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
+You can run `micromosler init --net` in order to create the necessary routers, networks and security groups, prior to creating the virtual machines.
 It will start the VMs with proper IP information.
 In subsequent runs, `micromosler init` will only create the VMs.